MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

   - enduser
 ---

-# New Power Automate experience (preview)
+# Understand the Power Automate interface

-[This article is pre-release documentation and is subject to change.]

-We've redesigned the Power Automate interface so that you can quickly and easily create cloud flows and use templates  to solve your business needs.
+Power Automate interface allows you to quickly and easily create cloud flows and use templates to solve your business needs, such as:

-> [!IMPORTANT]
-> - This preview experience is in the process of being rolled out, and might not be available in your region yet.
-> - We'll soon update the Power Automate documentation to reflect the new experience.

-The changes will allow you to:

 - Start creating a flow directly on the Power Automate **Home** page and **Create** page.
 - Receive guided instruction for building your flow.
 - Find a template that addresses your needs by filtering through selections.
 - Automate your flows with new options in the **New flow** dropdown menu.

+> [!NOTE]
+> The experience described in this article is now generally available.
+We will update the Power Automate documentation to reflect the new experience soon.

 ## Create a flow